-The following persons and companies have prepared or certified a statement, report or valuation on behalf of the Company as follows during the twelve months ended December 31, 2007, and to the date of this Annual Information Form: (i) Ernst & Young LLP, Chartered Accountants, prepared an audit report as auditors of the Company, in connection with the audit of the Company's annual financial statements for the year ended December 31, 2007; (ii) Eugene Puritch, P.Eng. of P&E Mining Consultants Inc. and Tracy Armstrong, P.Geo prepared a report entitled "Technical Report and Updated Resource Estimate on the Fuwan Property, Guangdong Province China" filed on SEDAR on January 25, 2008 in accordance with National Instrument 43-101, (iii) SRK Consulting prepared a Preliminary Economic Assessment filed on SEDAR on January 3, 2008 and a Hydrogeology Report filed on January 10, 2008.
-None of the above-noted persons or companies hold a registered or beneficial interest, direct or indirect, in any securities or other property of the Company and its associates and affiliates.
+The following persons and companies have prepared or certified a statement, report or valuation on behalf of the Company as follows during the twelve months ended December 31, 2009, and to the date of this Annual Information Form: (i) PricewaterhouseCoopers LLP, prepared an audit report as auditors of the Company, in connection with the audit of the Company's annual financial statements for the year ended December 31, 2009; (ii) Eugene Puritch, P.Eng. of P&E Mining Consultants Inc. and Tracy Armstrong, P.Geo prepared a report entitled "Technical Report and Updated Resource Estimate on the Fuwan Property, Guangdong Province China" filed on SEDAR on January 25, 2008 in accordance with National Instrument 43-101.
+None of the above-noted persons or companies holds a registered or beneficial interest, direct or indirect, in any securities or other property of the Company and its associates and affiliates.